PHeonix25/PHeonix25.github.io/_posts/2018-12-31-Wow-what-a-year.md

 > **Disclaimer**:
 > I don't want this post to turn into a "woe-is-me" or (worse) a "look at all the cool shit I've done"-type of boastful success story, but instead I'm documenting it for myself, placing it somewhere that I value, and I hope that for anyone else that stumbles on it, it can provide some inspiration for self-reflection.
 > Please don't use this post for comparison toward your own achievements.
-We are each skillful in our own right, and the things I've done might not be the things that you need to do.
+We are each skilful in our own right, and the things I've done might not be the things that you need to do.

 I've also broken this post into two parts, following a motto from SaFE that I keep on hearing: